 In any case, being one of the most important tools to design and produce apparel and clothes, any manufacturer that knows what they’re doing wont even waste time with you unless you provide a tech pack.

-At FittDesign, we live and breathe product design and provide manufacturing services to our clients so after 1000+ designs, we’ve had the chance to refine our tech packs to a point where manufacturers rarely have follow up questions.
+At FittDesign, we live and breathe product design and provide manufacturing & sourcing services to our clients so after 1000+ designs, factory-ready tech packs, and creating dozens of our own tech pack templates downloaded by many every day, we’ve had the chance to refine our tech pack making process to a point where manufacturers rarely have follow up questions.
 More importantly, the end product is always what the client envisioned it to be.
-So we’d like to share our what we think tech packs are and how to make one.
+So we’d like to share what we think tech packs are and how to make one.

 Tech pack is the shorter term for Technical Package.
 Simply put, it is a comprehensive set of illustrations and documents containing every detail needed to produce a garment.
 It serves as the blueprint of the design.
 It enables the designer to communicate with the garment maker so they are able to translate what was once the sketch of an idea into reality.
 It contains very specific details that can include drawings, raw materials to use, measurements, brand standards and other special instructions.

 A detailed tech pack will help the manufacturer to have a clear understanding about how to make the specific item of clothing.
 It ensures that the goods are made precisely as designed, in the correct quantity and time it is needed.

 Time costs money and communication is always a challenge in dealing with offshore manufacturers from other countries.
 Differences in terminologies and practices can sometimes be interpreted in different ways by different people.
 It is frustrating to be going back and forth with minute details that can sometimes make or break designs.
 Using a tech pack as your holy grail during the development stage all the way through to production will save you significant amounts of time, money and misunderstandings along the way.
 It serves as a guide and a basis to both the brand and the maker to create products while being efficient and cost effective.